chrishumboldt/Webplate/project/component/navplate/README.md

 | reveal | left | left, right, top, bottom | Set the direction from which the navigation appears. **NOTE** that the bottom and top option only applies to the fullscreen navigation type. |

 #### Defaults
-You can also overwrite the above options by altering the Navplate defaults.
-To do so reference the **$navplateDefault** object and alter.
+You can also set or overwrite the above options globally by altering the Navplate defaults.
+To do so reference the **$navplateDefault** object.
 For example:

 ```
 <script>